In the shadow

 FDR’s armored train car still sits beneath the station to this day.

 One small clue might be the 3 and 2 hidden in the splash of the wave.
 Roosevelt was the 32nd President of the United States.
+Better images makes me believe this is most likely 21, but could possibly be 213.
+I have to go back at some point and figure this out.

 The Roosevelts and the Academy

 We’ve established that President Roosevelt was instrumental in the creation of the academy, but where do we go from the Amphitrite Pool.
 The answer can be found in the daily diary of Eleanor Roosevelt.
 It’s interesting to note this diary entry she highlights the goal of erecting a monument to the fallen of the Merchant Marine.
+Roosevelt tirelessly lobbied for a monument to the service members that lost their lives in the Atlantic Ocean as we saw in the East Coast Memorial.

 New York , Sunday—Saturday morning at 10 o’clock, Captain Giles G. Stedman called for me and we went to visit the United States Merchant Marine Academy at Kings Point, New York.
 This is a very unique spot, beautifully landscaped and with permanent buildings.
 The old Chrysler House has been painted to conform with the newer buildings. …